-In addition to these specific instructions, you should also use the 2016 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should also use the 2021 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

-- Who must file (nominee/middleman; certain FFIs and U.S. payers that report on Form(s) 1099 to satisfy their chapter 4 reporting requirements).
+- Who must file.

 - When and where to file.

-- Electronic reporting requirements.
+- Electronic reporting.

 - Corrected and void returns.

 - Statements to recipients.

-- Taxpayer identification numbers.
+- Taxpayer identification numbers (TINs).

 - Backup withholding.

 - Penalties.

-- The definitions of terms applicable for chapter 4 purposes that are referenced in these instructions.
+The definitions of terms applicable for chapter 4

-- Other general topics.
+- purposes that are referenced in these instructions. - Other general topics.

-You can get the general instructions from www.irs.gov/form1099b.
+You can get the general instructions from General Instructions for Certain Information Returns at IRS.gov/ 1099GeneralInstructions or go to IRS.gov/Form1099B.